harikrishna95/pipecat-ai-pipecat-main-examples-phone-chatbot-silence-detection/README.md

 - If no response from the user, the second silence prompt ("Are you still there?
 Call will end in 10 seconds if you don't respond.") is sent to the user.
 - If the user still does not respond, the final silence prompt ("Terminating the call now.
 Goodbye!") is sent to the user and the call is set to be gravefully terminated.

 I have also added a simple call summary log that contains information about the call, like the call ID, participant ID, number of silence prompts sent from the bot, and the overall call duration.
+The log will be saved to logs/ directory in the same project folder.